Hackerdude374/IceBrAIker/README.md

 - **User Profiles**: Create user profiles to save favorite contacts.
 - **Advanced Filtering**: Filter favorited profiles by shared interests using PostgreSQL.
+- **More Information**: Currently, the agent is only trained with LinkedIn profiles.
+Might use additional Reddit and/or Twitter data for scraping.

 ## Tech Stack